slyval/guidelines/SAP Commerce/Commerce Conventions.md

 - Without being prescriptive, Test Driven Development should be practiced as that makes development faster and self-verifiable

 ## Commerce Cloud (CCv2)
 Commerce cloud implementations are hosted on the public cloud (currently Azure but SAP will be expanding AWS and other providers).
-All conventions and considerations listed above are applicable but the following is impi
+All conventions and considerations listed above are applicable but the following points are important:
+- Instead of using the localextensions
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTU5NjI3NjQ2Miw0Mzg2ODU3MjMsLTY1MD
+eyJoaXN0b3J5IjpbMjEwMTcwODU5NCw0Mzg2ODU3MjMsLTY1MD
 A1NzY2MiwtMTI4MTczNTk3MCwxMzczNDEzOTc5LC0xNjUzOTY4
 MjI5LC0xMjYxMjM1NzcxLDk4OTc1NTcwMCwxNTE0Njk0NjEwLC
 0xNTc5Mzg1MjczLDM4NDY5NTUxOSwxNjI5NDE3MTc4LC0xNzYx